-Madagascar is one of the poorest countries in the world.
-People with disabilities often live in tragic circumstances.
+Madagascar is one of the world’s poorest countries.
+People with disabilities often live in extremely challenging circumstances.

 Actions in process

-Handicap International has been working in Madagascar for over 25 years.
-Having set up numerous orthopaedic centres and rehabilitation projects, the organisation has since devoted itself to facilitating access to care for people with disabilities, to improving their levels of social participation, and to encouraging the inclusion of children with disabilities in schools.
+HI has been working in Madagascar for more than 30 years.
+After setting up several orthopaedic centres and rehabilitation projects, the programme is now facilitating access to healthcare for people with disabilities, promoting their social inclusion and defending their rights.

 Situation of the country